biojava/biojava.github.io/wiki/Dazzle:writeplugin.md

 How to write your own Dazzle plugin
 ===================================

-Each Dazzle plugin has to implement certain interfaces.
+Each plugin for [Dazzle](Dazzle "wikilink") has to implement certain interfaces.
 Here we will show how to implement a Dazzle plugin that supports the DAS - features command, using the GFFFeatureSource interface.
 There are also other plugin mechanisms in Dazzle, but for the moment let's only consider this one.

 Required knowledge
 ------------------